Original Instrument · First Introduced March 2026

 ✓ Confirmed

-Predicted — Stage 6 — Frozen indefinitely while Russian forces present
+Predicted — Stage 6 — Frozen while Russian forces present

 Actual — Stage 6 — Frozen since 1992

-The Ladder predicts that external military presence locks Stage 6.
-The Russian 14th Army's continued presence has maintained the freeze for 33 years, confirming the prediction.
+The Ladder maps external military presence as a Stage 6 lock.
+The Russian 14th Army's continued presence has maintained the freeze for 33 years.

 Narva